 - Previous joint injury, damage or deformity.
-For example, this may include previous joint infection, a previous fracture (break in the bone) around a joint, or a previous ligament injury that caused a joint to become unstable.
+For example, this may include previous joint infection, a previous break (fracture) in the bone around a joint, or a previous ligament injury that caused a joint instability.

 - Occupational overuse of a joint.
 For example, OA of the knee may be more common in elite athletes and elbow OA may be more common in people working with pneumatic drills.

 Osteoarthritis (OA) causes joint pain in around 8.5 million people in the UK.

 - Primary OA develops in previously healthy joints.
 Most cases develop in people aged over 50.
 By the age of 65, at least half of people have some OA in some joint(s).
 It is mild in many cases, but about 1 in 10 people over 65 have a major disability due to OA.
 This is mainly due to OA of one or both hips or knees.

 - Secondary OA develops in joints already affected by previous injury, damage or deformity.
 This can occur in younger people.

 Which joints are affected?